Rio Metro Regional Transit District Status Updates:

 New Mexico Rail Runner Express

-New Mexico Rail Runner Express service is suspended from March 16 through April 30, 2020.
+New Mexico Rail Runner Express service is suspended through May 31, 2020.
 Learn More

 Rio Metro Bus Service Changes & Safety